TSnake41/raylib-lua/README.md

 ### Loading embedded ressources

-Currently, raylib-lua support loading ressources from payload using raylib API.
-You can also arbitrarily load files from payload using `raylua.loadfile` which returns a boolean indicating success and file content.
+Currently, raylib-lua supports loading resources from payloads using the raylib API.
+You can also arbitrarily load files from payloads using `raylua.loadfile`, which returns a boolean indicating success or failure and the file's content.

 ### Making structs